AI-Assisted Development for Scientific Workflows

 [Optional: additional context or requirements]

-This is what was actually used for the Confluence Analyzer:
+This is what was used to get Claude to create the Cursor AI prompt:

-create a local Py app that implements Confluence Assessment for cells in life sciences.
+Create a structured and detailed prompt for Cursor AI to build a local Python application that implements Confluence Assessment for cells in life sciences.

 Here is the method to follow: